 The standard of duty of care is formulated as an ability of every individual to use his legal capacity ‘with ordinary care and caution’.
 This standard is formulated as a disprovable presumption when the other party bears the burden of proof to disprove the presumption.

 The Civil Code presupposes, in some situations, a higher standard of duty of care, depending on the required specific knowledge of the acting person (both natural and legal): in that situation it is presupposed that this person has knowledge that is presumed in any reasonable person in the given circumstances.

+The liability for damage caused by the breach of contract is based on the legal capacity to conclude the contract in question (see also the decision of Constitutional Court, file II.ÚS 1864/16 from 28.11.2017).

 The duty of professional care is owed by the person who declares, regardless of whether publicly or in dealings with another person, his professional performance to be that of a member of an occupation or profession.
 If such a person demonstrates in this way his ability to act with the knowledge and care associated with his occupation or profession, he bears the consequences of his failure to act with such professional care.